-In addition to the Corporation, CPC, which is an experienced mortgage loan servicer, services the mortgage loans underlying the 2014 Series B Participant Interest.
-As of July 31, 2021, approximately 41 of the mortgage loans underlying the 2018 Series B Participant Interest (representing \$33,853,185 of the outstanding principal balance) are serviced by CPC and 55 of the mortgage loans underlying the 2014 Series B Participant Interest (representing \$21,864,139 of the outstanding principal balance).
-As of July 31, 2021, approximately 132 of the mortgage loans underlying the 2018 Series B Participant Interest (representing \$21,834,721 of the outstanding principal balance) are serviced by CPC and 160 of the mortgage loans underlying the 2018 Series B Participant Interest B Participant Interest B Participant Interest B Participant Interest (representing \$214,834,721 of the outstanding principal balance) are serviced by CPC and 160 of the mortgage loans underlying the 2018 Series B Participant Interest B Participant Interest
+In addition to the Corporation, CPC, which is an experienced mortgage loan servicer, services the mortgage loans underlying the 2014 Series B Participant Interest and the mortgage loans underlying the 2018 Series B Participant Interest.
+As of July 31, 2021, approximately 41 of the mortgage loans underlying the 2014 Series B Participant Interest (representing \$33,853,185 of the outstanding principal balance) are serviced by CPC and 55 of the mortgage loans underlying the 2014 Series B Participant Interest are serviced by the Corporation (representing \$37,664,139 of the outstanding principal balance).
+As of July 31, 2021, approximately 132 of the mortgage loans underlying the 2018 Series B Participant Interest (representing \$211,834,721 of the outstanding principal balance) are serviced by CPC and 160 of the mortgage loans underlying the 2018 Series B Participant Interest are serviced by the Corporation (representing \$424,456,358 of the outstanding principal balance).
+In addition to collecting mortgage payments, required escrows and reserves from the Mortgagors of the applicable Developments, CPC currently conducts annual physical inspections of the Developments that are subject to the mortgage loans underlying the 2014 Series B Participant Interest and the 2018 Series B Participant Interest that it services.
+The Corporation currently conducts annual inspections of the Developments that it services that are subject to first mortgage liens.

 In addition to any insurance coverage required by the applicable Supplemental Security provider, the Corporation requires property, liability, boiler and machinery, and fidelity insurance for the Mortgage Loans that it services (see "Appendix F-Description of Supplemental Security and Subsidy Programs-Supplemental Security-FHA Insurance Program-General").
 Property insurance must cover at least the outstanding Mortgage Loan amount and lost rental value of at least one year's rental income at the Development.
 As of July 31, 2021, all such Developments were in compliance with the Corporation's insurance requirements.
-With respect to the mortgage loans underlying the 2014 Series B Participant Interest serviced by CPC, CPC has agreed to monitor, pursuant to servicing agreements, compliance by the applicable Mortgagor with the insurance requirements set forth in the loan documents related to such mortgage loans underlying the 2014 Series B Participant Interest and the 2018 Series B Participant Interest.
+With respect to the mortgage loans underlying the 2014 Series B Participant Interest and the 2018 Series B Participant Interest serviced by CPC, CPC has agreed to monitor, pursuant to servicing agreements, compliance by the applicable Mortgagor with the insurance requirements set forth in the loan documents related to such mortgage loans underlying the 2014 Series B Participant Interest and the 2018 Series B Participant Interest.